-Ashleen Neeson Counsellor and Psychotherapist MBACP (Reg)
+Ashleen Neeson, Online and In Person Counsellor/Psychotherapist MBACP (Reg)

 We all have struggles in our lives and can sometimes go through dark periods where we feel lost and we aren’t sure where to turn.
 This might be due to a one off experience that has happened recently or it might be an unresolved issue that has happened previously.
 Or often you don’t know why you feel the way you do but you don’t feel like yourself.
 These experiences can stop you from enjoying life but the good news is you don’t have to go through them alone.